All the way across the country from the fly fishing at Lee’s

 Brad Pitt—yes, Brad Pitt—helped fly fishing enjoy yet another resurgence in the 1990s when he was seen fly fishing in the 1992 Robert Redford hit movie A River Runs Through It.

 Marble Canyon Outfitters’ Mick Lovett is an Orvis-endorsed fly fishing guide who landed his first fish on a fly rod at Lees Ferry when he was 4-years-old.
 Our fly fishing experiences carry on the time-tested tradition of fly-fishing in one of the most spectacular natural settings in the country.
-Visit
+Visit our website to book your trip today.

 No comments: